maryqubty/oil_detection/README.md

 ## 🛠️ Installation & Usage

-# Clone the official YOLOv5 repository
+**Clone the official YOLOv5 repository:**

 git clone https://github.com/ultralytics/yolov5.git

 cd yolov5

-# Install dependencies
+**Install dependencies:**

 pip install -r requirements.txt

-# Run detection using the trained model
+**Run detection using the trained model:**

 python detect.py --weights /path/to/your_repo/weights/best.pt --source /path/to/video_or_image

+## 🔁 Oil Detection Wrapper Function

+Instead of manually reviewing output videos, we built a wrapper function **[wrapper_yolo.py]** that checks whether oil was detected in a short sequence of video frames.
+This makes the model usable in real-time systems like drones.

 ## 📦 Dataset